Movingmillion/LeafHacks/README.md

 # http://sirbeethoven.github.io/LeafHacks/
 # LeafHacks
 A hub for ACNL item ID's!
 To be used with [these ACNL Hacks!](https://gbatemp.net/threads/release-animal-crossing-new-leaf-multi-cheat-ntr-plugin.428522/)
+Go [here](http://moridb.com) to see what an item looks like before you spawn it in!
 # Usage:
 Type in the ID of the item you want and press X + D Pad Right to write that item to slot 1 of your inventory.
 This works online and offline but you need to be the host.
 # Tools: